tahoe-lafs/tahoe-lafs/docs/proposed/grid-manager/managed-grid.rst

 is) at http://localhost:6301/ and should be able to see details about the "work-grid" Grid Manager that you added.
-When any Grid Managers are enabled, each storage-server line will show whether it has a valid cerifiticate or not (and how much longer it's valid until).
+When any Grid Managers are enabled, each storage-server line will show whether it has a valid certificate or not (and how much longer it's valid until).